MingyuYang-Yale/BENG469/Assignment2/README.md

 **DIMAPD** : Depth-Independent Median Absolute deviation of Pairwise Differences (DIMAPD) **measures the bin-to-bin deviation of read depth in a cell**, perturbed by biological or technical variability.
 It is one of two methods to detect noisy cells.
 The other method is that the ploidy_confidence was low.
 Most of the cells should have a DIMAPD below the threshold for noisy cells marked by the dashed red line as seen here.
 <p><img width="500" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/Assignment2/DIMAPD.png" alt="foo bar" title="train &amp; tracks" /></p>
 https://support.10xgenomics.com/single-cell-dna/datasets/1.1.0/breast_tissue_A_2k

+Look at other output files in the outs directory: scp beng469_my393@farnam.hpc.yale.edu:/gpfs/ysm/scratch60/beng469/beng469_my393/breast_tissue_A_2k/outs/per_cell_summary_metrics.csv ./
+The per_cell_summary_metrics.csv contains various metrics that provide per-cell information, and is easily visualized in Excel or another similar program.